enthusiastic-js/form-observer/DESIGN_DECISIONS.md

 It probably isn't _that_ bad to loop over the values of the `errorMessages` object passed to the `register` method in order to perform what we called "attribute-constraint reconciliation".
 But still... for a feature that no one asked for -- and probably that no one really cares for -- it's a net loss in performance... with no real benefit.
 (Technically speaking, our previous approach was also not all-encompassing anyway.
 We won't dive into that though.)

 Those two things considered, we've reverted `register` to a simple method that updates the `FormValidityObserver`'s local store of field-associated error messages.
 Generally speaking, attribute-constraint reconciliation won't be a concern for anyone using a JS Framework.
 Developers who aren't using JS frameworks can make sure that they aren't registering unused error messages on their own.
 We don't need to aggressively handle this for them.

+## 2023-08-07

+### Rename `FormValidityObserver.register` to `FormValidityObserver.configure`

+We're mainly making this note so that the history of this document is not confusing.
+What was previously referred to as the `register` method is now the `configure` method as of today.

+We believe that this new name makes much more sense because this method isn't actually _registering_ the field with anything.
+Instead, it's registering _error messages_ for a given field.
+But because of existing libraries like `React Hook Form` and `Final Form`, some developers may get confused and think that `FormValidityObserver.register()` is actually necessary to ensure that our library works properly.
+Thus, we changed the name to something more easily understood: `configure`.
+One could say that the method configures the error messages for the specified field.
+But one can also say that the method is configuring the field itself with the provided error message details.
+So `configure` seems to work well here.